Definex-Java-Spring-Bootcampp/week-4-ns1307/readme.md

 ## Project Description

-This project is developed to facilitate banks operating in the credit sector to retrieve customer information and process credit card or loan applications using a shared database among banks.
-Through a centralized database and services like Akbank, banks can access customer information and process applications.
-The project performs routing via a gateway, communicates with other projects via APIs in the background, and utilizes MySQL as the database.
-As an example for usage of RabbitMQ, every query made in the project saved as log information to the notification-service via RabbitMQ and store this information in a database.
-For this reason, queries take some time.
-If you wish, you can put these lines in the comment line and perform faster queries.Unit tests for "kredinbizde-service" and "akbank-service" are successfully executed.
+This project is developed to fetch customer information and process credit card or loan applications using a common database among banks operating in the credit sector.
+Through a central database and services like Akbank, banks can access customer information and process applications.
+The project routes through a gateway, communicates in the background via APIs, and utilizes MySQL database.
+As an example of RabbitMQ usage, every transaction in the database sends log information via RabbitMQ to the notification-service, which then stores this information in a MySQL database.
+Therefore, queries may take some time.
+You can comment out these lines to perform faster queries.
+All necessary unit tests in the service layer for "kredinbizde-service" and "akbank-service" run successfully.

 ### Running the Project

-1. Run the docker-compose files in the "kredinbizde-service" and "akbank-service" directories to set up the necessary database and services.
+1. Run the docker-compose files in the directories "kredinbizde-service", "akbank-service", and "notification-service" to set up the necessary database and services.
-2. Initially, run the Eureka server in the "kredinbizde-discovery" project.
+2. First, run "kredinbizde-discovery" project.(Eureka server)
-3. Start the "kredinbizde-gw" (gateway) project.
+3. Run the "kredinbizde-gw" (gateway) project.
-4. Start the "kredinbizde-service" project, make sure databases and required services are ready.
+4. Run the "kredinbizde-service" project.
+Make sure that the databases and necessary services are ready and running.
 5. Run the "akbank-service" project.
-6. Optionally, run the "notification-service".
-(Notification service is a consumer project that receives messages from rabbitMQ.)
+6. Run the "notification-service" project.
+This service consumes log messages from RabbitMQ and stores them in the MySQL database.
-7. If the projects run smoothly, you can perform queries using sample Postman requests contained in a JSON file that you can import into Postman.
+7. If the projects are running smoothly, you can execute your queries by importing the sample queries from the "postman_queries.json" file into Postman.

+#### Tasks

+- "kredinbizde-discovery" is the project where the Eureka server is located.
+- "kredinbizde-gw" is the Gateway project that facilitates communication between projects and handles routing.
+- "akbank-service" is the service used to apply for and query credit card and loan applications.
+To apply on for a user, that user must be a customer of the that bank.
+- "kredinbizde-service" is the main project where user and bank information is stored and managed in the MySQL database.
+- "notification-service" is a service that consumes log messages via RabbitMQ and stores them in a MySQL database.

-#### Notes
+##### Notes

-- To ensure the correct functioning of queries in "akbank-service", the ID of Akbank in the "banks" table in the "kredinbizde" database needs to be manually configured in the "akbank-service" project.
+- For the queries in "akbank-service" to work correctly, the ID of Akbank in the "banks" table in the "kredinbizde" database needs to be manually set in the
+"akbank-service" project.
 The default ID value is 2.
-So, if the ID of Akbank is not 2 in the database, queries may not work correctly or errors may occur.
+So, if the ID of Akbank is not 2 in the database, queries may not work correctly or you may encounter errors.
-- The "delete user" feature is added solely for the deletion of objects created for unit tests in the akbank-service.
-In any application, especially in critical and live projects, instead of directly deleting from the database, it would be more appropriate to maintain an "active" boolean flag and update it accordingly.
+- The delete user feature is added only for deleting objects created for unit tests in akbank-service.
+Instead of deleting from the database, especially for important and live projects, it would be more appropriate to maintain an active boolean and change it.